The BlueMed Strategic Research and Innovation Agenda (SRIA)

 D. Innovative blue growth trajectories: biotechnologies, food, and the deep sea and offshore resources

-SRIA issues prioritization
+SRIA issues prioritization and implementation plan

 After the last round of updates of the BlueMed SRIA, the Initiative promoted the construction of an implementation plan, based on actions, to reach objectives that will contribute to address the challenges identified in the SRIA.
-A first step towards the implementation of the SRIA is to reach a consensus on which are the most pressing goals to achieve and what are the necessary actions to be implemented in order to reach those goals.

 The selection method is rigid enough to allow comparable results, and flexible enough to allow countries give their national perspective (priorities can change on social, geographical, economic reasons, etc.).